awesomemotive/wp101plugin/readme.txt

 == Upgrade Notice ==

+= 3.2.2 =
+* Minor changes to description verbiage and fixed a tiny typo.
+* Tested and verified for WordPress 4.3!

+= 3.2.1 =
+* Changed title to reflect the new name of the Yoast SEO plugin.

 = 3.2 =
-* We’ve updated the WordPress SEO Plugin videos for version 2.0.
+* We’ve updated the Yoast SEO plugin videos for version 2.0.
 * Tested and verified for WordPress 4.2!

 = 3.1 =